ncatlab/nlab-content/pages/7/9/9/3/3997/content.md

 1. MacLane's definition imposes strict equality conditions on objects, which violates the [[principle of equivalence]].

 2. MacLane's definition implies the preservation of limits only if a limiting cone exists in $D$.
-For example, $1\to 2$ creates limits for $1\to 1$ in MacLane's sense, but not in the sense of the definition given here.
+For example, $1\to 2$ creates limits for $0\to 1$ in MacLane's sense, but not in the sense of the definition given here ($0$, $1$, and $2$ are understood as discrete categories).

 The additional strictness in MacLane's definition is useful to give a version of the [[monadicity theorem]] up to isomorphism - rather than equivalence - of categories.